jsdelivrbot/CodeSearch/README.md

 Using these archives of the repositories I did the recursive search for the source files locally on my machine, and successfully extracted the python source files required for the project.
-Out of the 465 github repositories linked to on AAN, I extracted 10138 python source files.
+Out of the 465 Github repositories linked to on AAN, I extracted 10138 python source files.

 ## Static Analysis
-Now that the code was extracted, what was next to do was to extract useful structures from the code such as classes and function definitions.
-With the help of a very useful static analysis library, Jedi, I identified all of the class, function, and variable definitions in each python file and stored meta-data about them in a json file used to create the requisite indices for the search.
+Now that the code was extracted, what I had to do next was to extract useful structures from the code such as classes and function definitions.
+With the help of a very useful static analysis library, Jedi, I identified all of the class, function, and variable definitions in each python file and stored meta-data about them in a json file.
 While Jedi was very helpful in extracting the beginning line of functions and class declarations, it did not provide where these declarations ended in the code.
 At first I attempted to determine where these definitions ended using parent scope pointers that Jedi provided by building a tree and recursively passing up where each parent scope ended.
 While this method worked for the most part, it ran into problems since the way that Jedi assigned the parent pointers was not entirely consistent, causing code fragments to get cut off in the middle.

-I worked around this problem by exploiting the fact that indentation in python source code is not only required, but it also is the way that the compiler identifies where a code block ends.
+I worked around this problem by exploiting the fact that indentation in python source code is not only required, but it also is the way that the interpreter identifies where a code block ends.
 By using this property, I was able to infer where the end line of classes and functions were by computing when the indentation in the source code returned to the indentation in the starting line.

 ```python
 def get_indentation(line_string):